AndrewWillacy/2Market-Retail-Sales-Analysis/README.md

 Use of GREATEST() and LEAST() to identify best/worst performing product categories and ad channels

-Multi-table joins using (INNERJOIN) to combine demographic and advertising data
+Multi-table joins using (INNER JOIN) to combine demographic and advertising data

+GROUPBY to group results such as by marital status or country

 CASE logic for categorising customers